Toolpack123/SQL-for-Beginners/README.md

 3. Execute to create your first database!

 ## 👩‍🏫 About the Instructor
-I am **Jaya Pandey**, a Data Science Trainer with 13+ years of experience in Statistics, Python, and SQL.
-I help students and professionals master data tools with ease.
+I am a Data Science Trainer with 13+ years of experience in Excel, SQL, Python, EDA, Tableau, Power BI, Statistics, Machine Learning, and Gen AI.
+I help students and professionals master the data tools with ease.

 ### 🔗 Stay Connected
 * **YouTube:** www.youtube.com/@toolspackpandey